otherness-space/basic/README.txt

 To use SASS and automatically compile it within your theme, please refer to "How to Use Grunt with Basic" in the documentation below.

+Install node-sass:

+  npm install node-sass -g

 If you don't like Grunt, or would just prefer to use SASS' internal watch functionality, simply cd into your theme directory and run:

-  sass --style expanded --watch sass:css
+  node-sass sass -o css --output-style expanded --source-map true --watch

+Or simply compile the latest:

+  node-sass sass -o css --output-style expanded --source-map true

 =======================